devangi-08/LECO/CASE_STUDY.md

 | Prerequisite knowledge graph design (both layers) | Collaborative — I defined the concept of foundational skills vs. topic prerequisites, the LLM helped enumerate and describe them |
 | Prompt engineering and iteration across 6 prompt versions | Mine — each prompt went through multiple revisions based on output quality |

 I would not have been able to build this system in six months without LLM collaboration.
-What I consider my core contribution is the problem framing, the strategic decisions, and the analytical architecture — deciding *what* to build, *what to kill*, and *how the pieces fit together*.
+What I consider my core contribution is the problem framing, the strategic decisions, and the analytical architecture, deciding *what* to build, *what to kill*, and *how the pieces fit together*.
 The implementation velocity was multiplied by working with Claude and Gemini as collaborative tools.
 I consider the ability to architect complex systems with AI tools to be a core working skill, not a shortcut.

 ---